nodinosaur/JavaSealedUnions/README.md

 In case you want your unions to be driven by your domain, you have to create your own classes implementing the base interfaces.
 There are two recommended approaches:

 #### Holder class with generic union
-A parent class gives a more explicit access to its methods.
+A domain class giving a more explicit naming and access to its methods and content.
 ```
 public class Salute {